Mundaneum: Later years and museum

 When Nazi Germany invaded Belgium in 1940, the Mundaneum was replaced with an exhibit of Third Reich art, and some material was lost.
 The Mundaneum was reconstituted in a large but decrepit building in Leopold Park.
 It remained there until it was forced to move again in 1972.

 The Mundaneum has since been relocated to a converted 1930s department store in Mons (Wallonia), where the existing museum opened in 1998.

 On August 23, 2015, a Google Doodle depicting the Mundaneum filing cabinets was released.
 The Doodle was meant to pay tribute to the creators of the Mundaneum as pioneers of open information.

 On Android phones, "The Mundaneum App offers visitors 3 unique experiences that delve into its rich and influential including 'The Origins of the Internet in Europe', the '100th Anniversary of a Nobel Peace Prize', and 'Mapping Knowledge'."

+Media

+The story of the Mundaneum, including its founding and subsequent replacement by Nazi Germany, is the subject of the book Mundaneum by Mel Croucher.